aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 It is also useful to note that any direct formatting of a paragraph (defined on the paragraph itself and not in the style) marked to be included the TOC will be copied over in the entry in the TOC.
 For example, if the Heading 1 style is used to mark content for the TOC and this style has Bold formatting while the paragraph also has italic formatting directly applied to it.
 The resulting TOC entry will not be bold as that is part of style formatting however it will be italic as this is directly formatted on the paragraph.
 You can also control the formatting of the separators used between each entry and the page number.
 By default, this is a dotted line that is spread across to the page numbering using a tab character and a right tab stop lined up close to the right margin.

 Using the Style class retrieved for the particular TOC level you want to modify, you can also modify how these appear in the document.
 To change how this appears firstly Style.ParagraphFormat must be called to retrieve the paragraph formatting for the style.
 From this, the tab stops can be retrieved by calling ParagraphFormat.TabStops and the appropriate tab stop modified.
 Using this same technique the tab itself can be moved or removed altogether.
-The below code example shows how to modify the position of the right tab stop in TOC related paragraphs.
+The below code example demonstrates how to modify the position of the right tab stop in TOC related paragraphs.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Styles-ChangeTOCTabStops-ChangeTOCTabStops.cpp" >}}